Tales from the high seas: Sam Meech on Olympic gold, real life pirates and Peter Burling

 Meech would also love to win the world title in Japan this July, and shake off a reputation for missing top spot on the podium.

-"It is cool being the world number one and something I always wanted to be," says Meech, whose girlfriend is a Swiss sailor Maud Jayet, who is also trying to qualify for the Olympics.
+"It is cool being the world No 1 and something I always wanted to be," says Meech, whose girlfriend is Swiss sailor Maud Jayet, who is also trying to qualify for the Olympics.

 "I may not be getting the wins, but the good thing is I'm usually getting beaten by a different person each time.
 Someone else is always having a really good week.
 I'm waiting for my turn.